 Some assets are not subject to probate.
-This means that they are automatically transferred to the intended beneficiaries after the deceased’s death and do not go through probate.
+This means that they are automatically transferred to the intended beneficiaries after the decedent’s death and do not go through probate.
 Some assets that fall under this include, but are not limited to:

 - Beneficiary designations.
 If the deceased had a life insurance or retirement accounts, a clause stipulates who will receive the funds when the owner passes away.